-- 25. I consider the proposed marine farm is located where there may be customary fishing, but it is not an important area for this activity.
+- 25. I consider the proposed marine farm is located where there may be customary fishing, but it is unlikely to be particularly important for this activity.
 The main method likely to be used, if any, is stationary rod/line fishing from a boat.
-The main species caught would be rig. - 26.
-Up to eight Iwi may have customary fisheries interests in the area of the proposed marine farm.6 There are no mātaitai reserves, temporary rāhui or taiāpure customary management areas in the vicinity of the proposed marine farm. - 27.
+The main species caught are likely to be flatfish, snapper and gurnard. - 26.
+Up to eight Iwi may have customary fisheries interests in the area of the proposed marine farm.
+There are no mātaitai reserves, temporary rāhui or taiāpure customary management areas in the vicinity of the proposed marine farm. - 27.
 There is little quantitative data available on customary catch taken from the area of the proposed marine farm.
 Fishing locations for customary authorisations are usually only reported by FMA or Quota Management Area (QMA), although more specific sites are sometimes identified.
 Customary fishers are not required to report catch or fishing locations. - 28.
-From January 1998 to March 2020, 234 customary fishing authorisations were reported to Fisheries New Zealand for East Bay and nearby areas of the Queen Charlotte Sound, including Bay of Many Coves and Ships Cove.
-These were mostly for scallops, pāua and blue cod.
+From January 1998 to March 2020, 89 customary fishing authorisations were reported to Fisheries New Zealand for Pelorus Sound, including Mahau Sound.
+These were mostly for scallops, pāua, blue cod, rock lobster, flatfish, spotty and snapper.
 It is not possible to say whether any of these authorisations involved customary fishing in the area of the proposed marine farm but it is reasonable to assume they may have.
-The available data is therefore used as the best available information on species and methods which may also occur in the proposed farm area. - 29.
+These authorisations are the best available information on customary fishing in the vicinity of the proposed farm area. - 29.
 I have assessed likely customary fishing in the proposed site in Table 2 below, using the available information.